vectorgrp/sil-kit/docs/demos/demos.rst

        # Start the Network Simulator Demo with the given configuration file and participant name
        |DemoDir|/SilKitDemoNetSim ./SilKit-Demos/NetworkSimulator/DemoNetSim.silkit.silkit.yaml NetworkSimulator
 System Example
-    Interplay with the CAN Demo:
+    Interplay with the Can Demo:

     .. parsed-literal::